 Not theory.
 Not templates.
 Calibration from a buyer who knows what gets paid for.

-Terms, structures, incentives — you'll negotiate as an equal, not a first-timer.
+Terms, structures, incentives.
+You'll negotiate as an equal, not a first-timer.

-Buyers see a business that's hard to replicate — not just another deal in the pipeline.
+Buyers see a business that's hard to replicate, not just another deal in the pipeline.

 Key-person risk is documented and addressed.
 The buyer stops discounting for dependence.